palantir/conjure/docs/spec/wire.md

 1. **Cookie Authorization** - If an endpoint defines an `auth` field of type `cookie`, clients MUST send a cookie header with value `{{cookieName}}={{value}}`, where `{{cookieName}}` comes from the IR and `{{value}}` is a user-provided value.

-1. **Additional headers** - Clients MAY inject additional headers (e.g. for Zipkin tracing, or `Fetch-User-Agent`), as long as these do not clash with any headers already in the endpoint definition.
+1. **Additional headers** - Clients MAY inject additional headers (e.g. for Zipkin tracing, or `Fetch-User-Agent`), as long as these do not clash with any headers already specified in the endpoint definition.

 ## HTTP responses
 1. **Status codes** - Conjure servers MUST respond to successful requests with HTTP status [`200 OK`](https://tools.ietf.org/html/rfc2616#section-10.2.1) UNLESS: